godot-jolt/godot-jolt/docs/settings.md

   </tbody>
 </table>

-## Jolt 3D
+## Jolt Physics Extension 3D

-These settings are exposed by Godot Jolt and can be found under "Physics" - "Jolt 3D".
+These settings are exposed by Godot Jolt and can be found under "Physics" - "Jolt Physics Extension 3D".

 <table>
   <thead>